CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br><br>
 **What do "HAVANA" and "ENSEMBL" mean in the GTF/GFF3?**
 <br>
 The second field in the GTF/GFF3 files shows the annotation source for each feature.
-The HAVANA team have relocated from the Wellcome Trust Sanger Institute to the EMBL-EBI to join the Ensembl team and as such the terms "HAVANA" and "ENSEMBL" are anachronistic in this context.
-However, in the files "HAVANA" indicates that the feature was manually annotated, although it may also be the product of the merge between Havana manual annotation and Ensembl-genebuild automated annotation.
+The HAVANA team has relocated from the Wellcome Trust Sanger Institute to the EMBL-EBI to join the Ensembl team and as such the terms "HAVANA" and "ENSEMBL" are anachronistic in this context.
+However, in the file "HAVANA" indicates that the feature was manually annotated, although it may also be the product of the merge between Havana manual annotation and Ensembl-gene-build automated annotation.
 "ENSEMBL" refers exclusively to annotation provided by the automated Ensembl-genebuild pipeline.
 <br>
 <br>
 **What does level 1, 2 or 3 mean in the GTF/GFF3?**